abn-illia-lebid/abn-meetup/README.md

 - E2E level is proving that application is successfully connected to third-parties

+---

+There are a lot of other frontend testing method you may find useful in some situations.
+I tell in short about some of them, but will not go in details in this presentation.

+- **Accessibility testing (example: Axe Deque)** checks for common problems that may make it difficult for users with disabilities to use your website.
+This particular type of automated testing is not as useful in practice, in my experience it catches only 10% of accessibility problems.
+Therefore you should always manually check your application for an accessibility.
+- **Smoke tests (example: Cypress)** do a quick and basic check of the most important functionality.
+You should consider it if your tests are taking way too much time.
+It will quickly show that your application is broken, without a need to run all other tests.
+- **Performance tests (example: Google lighthouse)** on the frontend side are different from the backend.
+While backend performance tests are ensuring that an application can handle high load.
+Frontend performance tests focus on page load time, javascript executing time, total blocking time or in other words how much your website is lagging, and other user specific metrics.
+- **Mutation tests (example: Striker)** randomly change your code: if-else statements, arithmetic operations, removes random blocks and checks if your tests catch produced errors.
+- **Contracts testing (example: Pact)** tests on unit level that contract between provider and consumer is still valid.
+This way provider can easily modify its API because he knows that it is still compliant with all its consumers (For example with your frontend application).
+- **Memory leakage tests (example: MemLab)** as the name suggests helps you to find memory leaks in your application.
+If expected session time of your users is long, that is something you definitely want to test for.
+- **Snapshots tests (example: Jest)** compares confirmed html output with new version.
+Helps you spot unexpected UI changes.
+- **Security tests (Fortify)** checks your code for vulnerabilities.
+- **Code quality tests (SonarQube + Eslint)** helps you to ensure same code style withing a team or organisation.
+Also shows you common mistakes and problems in your codebase.

+For sure using all of those methods at the same time is not realisticly possible.
+You have to decide by yourself what is going to give the most benefits in your case.

 ## Traceability matrix

 The goal of the tests as whole, is to prove that application is working as expected from user perspective.